4/5

 5. Sometimes I try to read aloud quickly because I'm afraid to mispronounce a word.

-6. I'm more an optimist than a pessimist
+6. I'm more of an optimist than a pessimist.

-10. I can take on something new without completing something I had already started
+10. I can start something new without finishing what I've already started.

 Why is this test so popular?